Politics, Partnerships, and Power: Raising Questions for Civil Society

 - New Researchers stream

-Alongside the paper sessions and workshops, the programme will include plenary sessions, with an exciting line up of soon-to-be announced keynote presentations.
-These will include the opportunity for roundtable sessions were participants will have the opportunity to meet and share ideas with new and experienced researchers in their field, developing social and professional networks and agendas for future research and practice.
+Alongside the paper sessions and workshops, the programme will include plenary sessions, with an exciting line up of keynote presentations.
+These will include the opportunity for roundtable sessions where participants will have the opportunity to meet and share ideas with new and experienced researchers in their field, developing social and professional networks and agendas for future research and practice.

 The Conference is an ideal opportunity for new or early career researcher looking to meet, discuss and present their research with other new researchers in a supportive setting.
 A special series of parallel sessions will be run as part of the conference for ‘new’ or early career researchers.
-Attendance at this part of the conference is subsidised, and is intended for all early career researchers in the field of voluntary sector studies, whether postgraduate students or working/volunteering in the voluntary sector.
-For more details about how the New Researchers session works and to submit your abstract, please see the separate New Researchers page.
+Attendance at this part of the conference is subsidised and is intended for all early career researchers in the field of voluntary sector/volunteering studies, whether postgraduate students or those working/volunteering in the voluntary sector.
+For more details about how the New Researchers Stream works, please visit here:

 Best paper prizes